wen0x0/wen0x0.github.io/_tabs/about.md

 ## Hi there 👋
 I'm **Wen**.
-Just a student, curious about computers.
+Just a normal person who’s curious about computers.
-This is where I collect what I learn and share what I think.

 ---